safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 # Safe Signatures

 Understanding and generating signatures can be challenging.
 In the **Safe{Core} SDK**, we provide a set of utilities that can assist in using signatures with Safe.
-In this article, we will explain how signatures work and how to generate them using the `protocol-kit` utilities.
+In this article, we will explain how signatures work and how to generate them using the `@safe-global/protocol-kit` package.

-## Setting up the Safe Accounts threshold
+## Setting up the example Safe Account

-Your Safe Account can be configured with various thresholds and different types of owners.
+Your Safe Account can be configured with various thresholds and different owner types.
 An owner can be any Ethereum address, such as:

 - External Owned Account (EOA)
 - Child Signer Safe (A Safe Account that's an owner of another Safe Account)

 When the owner is an EOA, we generate a signature that's different from the signature created using a Safe Account.
-The Safe Account is a Smart Contract Account, so we need to consider this when gathering the signatures, as the Safe Contracts validate them differently.
+The Safe Account is a Smart Contract Account, so we need to consider this when collecting the signatures, as the Safe Accounts validate them differently.

-In this article, we will use the following Safe Account setup as examples.
+In this article, we will use the following Safe Account setup.
 We've five different Ethereum addresses that can act as signers, namely _owner1_ to _owner5_.

 - `safeAddress3_4`: 3/4 Safe Account (3 signatures required out of 4 owners)
   - `owner1`